simonvh/gimmemotifs-manuscript/manuscript.md

 hg38 genome.
 DNase I peaks were called using MACS2 [@MG7PTly9].
 We merge all DNase I peak files and centered each merged peak on the summit of the strongest individual peak.
-H3K27ac reads were counted in a region of 2kb centered at the summit (Supplementary Table SX) and read counts were log2-transformed and scaled.
+H3K27ac reads were counted in a region of 2kb centered at the summit (Supplementary Table S2) and read counts were log2-transformed and scaled.
 We removed all samples that were treated and averaged all samples from the same cell type.
 We then selected all enhancers with at least one sample with a scaled log2 read count of 2,